MirisWisdom/OpenSauce/OpenSauce/Halo1/Halo1_CE/Halo1_CE_Readme.txt

   * CHANGE		Increased hardcoded 'k_game_state_allocation_maximum_size_for_yelo' by 0x970 bytes
   * CHANGE		Increased hardcoded 'k_runtime_data_max_values_count' to a total of 64 (up from 32)
   * CHANGE		Made the GBuffer require SM 3.0
+  * CHANGE		Clients now use "initc.txt" for their init.txt file
   * ADD			Added flag to use specular colour map alpha as a specular lighitng exponent mask
   * ADD			Make screenshots get saved to unique directorys to stop them from being overwritten
   * ADD			Upgraded the max number of particles active/rendered at once
   * ADD			Upgraded the max number of objects rendered at once
-  * ADD?
-Ability for mainmenu maps to have animating objects
+  * ADD			Ability for mainmenu maps to have animating objects
   * ADD			Added an xml setting for completely turning off game update checks
   * ADD			Added an in-game map download system to the client
   * ADD			Added a HTTP server to the OS dedi